mbrtnck/songbook/README.md

 ## Copyright

 Unless explicitely stated otherwise, I'm not the author of the songs presented here.
-I also don't claim any rights for the corresponding chord sequences nor ASCII-art diagrams.
 I just gathered them here for my own convenience.
-Feel free to use all the goods as you need.